Caltech-OCTO/Subzero.jl/documentation.md

 You have the ability to set the simulation's timestep in seconds using `∆t` and set the total number of timsteps the simulation will run for, `n∆t`.
 The default is `∆t = 10` seconds and `n∆t = 7500` timesteps.

 ### Output Writers
 You can add four types of output writers, and as many of each type as you would like.
 The four types are as follows: `InitialStateOutputWriter`, `CheckpointOutputWriter`, `FloeOutputWriter`, and `GridOutputWriter`.
-When any of these objects are create, the file that they will write to is also created automatically.
+When any of these objects are created, the file that they will write to is also created automatically.
 A brief desctiption of each is below:
 #### InitialStateOutputWriter
 The initial state output writer allows you to save the initial state of your simulation so that you can re-load it later.
 It saves the simulation object that you are currently creating to a JLD2 file.
 An `InitialStateOutputWriter` has two fields:
 - `filename`, including the path to the file, to save the file to